 A salaried employee is more likely to be expected to be in this kind of constant contact with the office than an hourly one.
 While most of us don’t mind answering the odd question from work now and then, it can get exhausting and intrusive.

 There isn’t a clear winner here that works in every case.
 Remember, money shouldn’t be the only thing you base any decision on.
-And even if one offer seems like more money, that’s not always the case when you start crunching the numbers.
-Decide what’s important to you and do the math.
+Even if one offer seems like more money, that’s not always the case when you start crunching the numbers.

 Yards India Pale Ale: A fruity, aromatic IPA.